fanatixan/berlin-clock-23q2/NOTES.md

 ## Pomodoro 13

+- ✅ create `deploy.sh` script to create or update app in Code Engine
-- ✅ Finish up the deployment
+- ✅ create `setup.sh` script that initalises the Code Engine app

 ## Pomodoro 14

-- Make CD pipeline work with contract testing (maybe smoke test, too?)
+- ✅ Make CD pipeline work with contract testing (maybe smoke test, too?)
+- ✅ refactor the create script to be called setup